Savers have had a tough run of suffering low returns on cash, thanks to rock bottom interest rates since March 2009.

 Make sure you choose the highest rate you can find.
 With ISA savings, you don’t have to declare them on your tax return and every penny earned in interest is yours to keep.

-Find out more about Saga's stocks and shares ISAs...
+Find out more about Saga's shares ISA...

 Check the interest rates on your savings accounts